Eera Veyyil: Production

-The film began production in 2008 under the name Thiruvasagam with newcomer Rajamohan as the director with Album fame Aryan Rajesh and Kaadhal fame Saranya Nag.
-The film was planned as a Tamil and Telugu bilingual.
-Charanraj and Suman Setty played supporting roles.

 The film was re-launched in 2013 as Eera Veyyil with A. K. Micheal as the director and changes to the supporting cast.
 The name was changed because the director knew that the name Thiruvasam would have controversy due to the religious meaning of the name.
 A. K. Micheal ventured into direction with this film.
 He previously worked as a stills photographer for seven films and as an art director for sixteen films.
 Businessmen Durai Prabhakaran, Ramesh Ethiraja, Pavesh V. Jain, T. Nedumaran and R. Senthil Kumar produced the film.
 Aryan Rajesh, who was last seen in Pokkisham (2009), returns to Tamil cinema with this film.
 He shot for this film alongside Thuttu and Vedikkai; however, both of those films were never released.
 Nizhagal Ravi was cast as Rajesh's father.
 Aadukalam Naren and Pithamagan Mahadevan were cast in important roles.

 Soundtrack

 The songs were composed by Jassie Gift in his fourth Tamil film.
 Vairamuthu wrote the lyrics for all the songs.